 This is probably going to be my shortest recipe of all.
 All you need to do is take all the ingredients and place them in the tall, slim cup that comes with an immersion blender or stick blender (or a similar size cup/jar that you have on-hand).
 It’s very important that the cup is slim, just a little bit wider than the diameter of the bell blades attachment of the immersion blender that you’re going to use to make our keto mayonnaise.

 Place the immersion blender, with a regular bell blades attachment, in the bottom of the cup over the egg yolk and start blending on high.
 When the mixture starts to thicken up and become pale, raise the blender up and down until all the ingredients are fully combined and the desired thickness is achieved.
 If the mixture is still runny, add 1 tbsp of olive oil at a time and continue blending until thickened.
 You can serve this super-healthy low carb mayo right away or chill it in the fridge first.
-You can also use it to make my HEALTHY TUNA EGG SALAD RECIPE.
+You can also use it to make my HEALTHY TUNA EGG SALAD RECIPE or enjoy it with these KETO ZUCCHINI FRITTERS WITH BACON.

 BEST OIL FOR HOMEMADE MAYONNAISE RECIPE